-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0 worksheet workarea).
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that the current directory has been set to that work area.

-This procedure configures some basic settings in the Cray User Settings service configuration worksheet.
-The User Settings service sets the environment modules that should be loaded automatically when a user logs in to the SMW, login node, or service nodes.
+The Cray User Settings service sets the environment modules that should be loaded automatically when a user logs in to the SMW, login node, or service nodes.
+The SMW modules can be extended by adding to /etc/opt/cray/modules/Base-opts.local.